Support

 Save for web

 So we can confirm that downsampling or sizing down your image definitely decreases the file size.
 You do however want to be careful.
 If you use the "Save for Web" feature in Photoshop changing the quality can have quite different outcomes.
 The original image below is 3.1 MB.
 On the left you can see bringing it down to 20% quality results in a file size of 486 KB, but also pretty bad pixelation.
 On the right is 50% quality which results in a 799 KB file.
-Generally aiming for 50% reduction should result in decent quality depending upon the original image.
+Generally aiming for a 50% reduction should result in decent quality depending upon the original image.

 Summary